 - Outstanding educator of health professions students and/or residents, and/or a faculty developer focused on health professions educators, at UCSF.
 CME activities for educators about education are germane to an application to the Academy, but clinically-focused CME activities are not.

-- Demonstrate excellence in Teaching and one or two other domains (Educational Leadership, Learner Assessment, Curriculum Design, Mentoring/Advising).
-See details below.
+- Demonstrates excellence in Teaching and one other domain (Educational Leadership, Learner Assessment, Curriculum Development and Instructional Design and Technology, or Mentoring and Advising).

 Benefits of Membership

 - The Academy is a community of dedicated educators who work together to strengthen their own teaching and to promote excellence in teaching across UCSF.

 - Academy members are recognized as highly accomplished educators and are often consulted by colleagues and departmental leaders on questions of educational import.

 - Due to the rigor of the selection process, Academy membership is known to be a sign of outstanding performance by the committees that oversee UCSF's merit and promotion process.

 - Members are eligible to apply for the Academy endowed chairs program and for professional development, presentation travel support relating to the Academy and its mission.

 Expectations of Members

 Academy members in good standing maintain the high level of work in education and teaching that qualified them for membership and contribute to advancing the Academy's mission.